SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Memories.md

 * **`VectorMemorySearch`**: The primary **RAG search node**.

-    * **Purpose**: Performs a highly relevant, keyword-based search against the discussion-specific vector memory database.
+    * **Purpose**: Performs a relevance-ranked, keyword-based search against the discussion-specific vector memory database.
     * **Process Flow**: This node takes a string of keywords.
 The keywords **must be separated by semicolons (`;`)**.
       The `MemoryService` calls `vector_db_utils.search_memories_by_keyword`.